 - Use the other options to streamline the look of the calendar.

 In the screenshot above, the Timeline view has been set to show a single day, and the view selector, menu, and sidepanel are toggled off.
 This streamlines the view and keeps the display focused.
+If you are interested in a deep dive to discover even more options to customize the display of your calendar, check out the full list of link parameters that can be used to control the display.

 The calendar view you choose depends on the way you use your calendar.
 It also depends on the amount of time you want shown on the large display calendar.
 Are you showing the schedule for the day, week, or month?
 What does your team need to see?